 Behind each figure, a story

 Hundreds of volunteers say no to indifference to refugees in distress and are committed to Caritas International.
-And you, you want to work for the most vulnerable?Becoming a volunteer
+And you, you want to work for the most vulnerable?I become a volunteer

 What would we do without you and your generosity?
 Thanks to your gift can contribute to the fight against hunger, poverty and violence.
-Together we will give a second chance to people who need it most of your gift.Make a donation
+Together we will give a second chance to people who need it most of your gift.I make a donation